mariopiogioiosa/mariopiogioiosa.github.io/_posts/2017-02-26-spring-mvc-requestparam-binding-request-parameters.md

 layout: post
 guid: https://reversecoding.net/?p=191
 permalink: /spring-mvc-requestparam-binding-request-parameters/
-categories:
-  - Spring MVC
-tags:
-  - RequestParam
-  - binding
-  - Java
-  - query string
-  - request parameters
-  - Spring
-  - spring mvc
+tags: [RequestParam, binding, Java, query-string, request parameters, Spring MVC]
 ---
-In this article, we are going to see several examples on how to get request parameters with Spring MVC, how to bind them to different objects, how to use _`@RequestParam`_ annotation and when the annotation is not needed.
+In this article, we are going to see several examples on how to get request parameters with Spring MVC, how to bind them to different objects, how to use `@RequestParam` annotation and when the annotation is not needed.

 ## @RequestParam examples

-_`@RequestParam`_ is an annotation which indicates that a method parameter should be bound to a web request parameter.
+`@RequestParam` is an annotation which indicates that a method parameter should be bound to a web request parameter.

 ### 1. Biding method parameter with web request parameter